-Low ratings and a continuing battle between the show’s producers and ABC over Ellen‘s “gay content” contributed to the network’s decision to pull the plug after the 1998 spring season.
+As Ellen became more politicised and issue-oriented, it became less funny and the audience fell away.
+Low ratings and a continuing battle between the show’s producers and ABC over the show’s “gay content” contributed to the network’s decision to pull the plug after the 1998 spring season.

 In 2008, DeGeneres married her long-term partner, Portia de Rossi, and later hosted a hugely popular light entertainment and talk show.